ricardojob/restful-java-with-jax-rs-2-0-2rd-edition/part1/chapter1/introduction_to_rest.md

 Really, most of us take the Web for granted.
 Have you, as a programmer, sat down and tried to understand why the Web has been so successful?
 How has it grown from a simple network of researchers and academics to an interconnected worldwide community?
 What properties of the Web make it so viral?

-One man, Roy Fielding, did ask these questions in his doctoral thesis, “Architectural Styles and the Design of Network-based Software Architectures.”[1]
+One man, Roy Fielding, did ask these questions in his doctoral thesis, “Architectural Styles and the Design of Network-based Software Architectures.”
 In it, he identifies specific architectural principles that answer the following questions:

 * Why is the Web so prevalent and ubiquitous?
 * What makes the Web scale?